storacha/specs/w3-filecoin.md

 }
 ```

-If offered piece is invalid, reason is also reported:
+If the offered piece is invalid, the reason is also reported:

 ```json
 {